Yaser-Amiri/dravik/README.md

 - Account labeling (e.g., label "Electricity" instead of `expenses:housing:utilities:electricity`)
 - Pin accounts on the home page to see their balance
 - Currency labels (e.g., label `$` instead of `USD`)

+**Note:** Dravik supports only the `hledger` features I use.
+You're welcome to add more.
+For currency conversion, I use the [equity method](https://hledger.org/currency-conversion.html#conversion-using-equity), so only that is supported.
+**Tested hledger version:** 1.32

 ---